Millions (Winner song): Background and release

 On December 11, 2018, YG Entertainment published a group poster with the words "Coming Soon".
 Two days later, it was revealed that Winner's comeback would consist of a single album that would be released online on December 19.
 On December 14, it was announced that the single was entitled "Millions" through a poster crediting Kang Seung-yoon, Song Min Ho and Lee Seung Hoon for the lyrics and Kang Seung-yoon, Kang Uk-jin and Diggy for the composition of the song.

 Solo posters of the members were released on December 17 and a final poster was published a few hours prior to the release along with a teaser of the music video.
 The group held an hour-long comeback special live "Merry Millions Day" on Naver's V App on December 19 at 5 PM (KST).
 The music video was released at 6PM (KST).
 The making film was published the following day.
-A performance video with he full choreography was released on December 21.
+A performance video with the full choreography was released on December 21.